ulfschneider/ulfschneider.github.io/_posts/blog/2016-03-13-pocket-git-guide.md

 Push data to remote
 ---

-If you are working on your local project and committed your changes to a branch you want to bring  to the remote repository now, the general git command format is
+If you are working on your local project and committed your changes to a branch you want to bring to the remote repository now, the general Git command format is

 ```
 git push <remote> <branch-name>